akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-new-products.md

 :::

 :::info
 New assets suggested by suppliers are sent in proposals and they are automatically added to the right asset collection when the new product is accepted.
-You can [change the asset](https://help.akeneo.com/pim/serenity/articles/manage-asset-families.html)(label, other attributes).
+You can [edit the asset attributes](https://help.akeneo.com/pim/serenity/articles/manage-asset-families.html) afterward.
 :::